IamHelenJay/Sales-Data-Analysis/README.md

 4. Engage High-Value Customers: Implement loyalty programs and personalized marketing for top customers to encourage repeat purchases and maximize customer lifetime value.

+## Conclusion
+---
+This sales data analysis provides a comprehensive review of product performance, regional sales distribution, and customer insights.
+By applying Excel and SQL for in-depth data exploration, metric calculations, and visualizations, the project uncovers actionable insights into product demand, regional trends, and high-value customer behavior.
+Key findings reveal opportunities to prioritize marketing for top-performing products, address underperforming items with targeted strategies, and refine regional approaches to enhance overall sales.